settlemint/docs/docs/launch-platform/managed-cloud-deployment/3_deployment-plans.md

 ---
-title: Deployment Plans
+title: Deployment plans
-description: A list of the available Deployment Plans for SettleMint
+description: A list of the available deployment plans for SettleMint
-sidebar_position: 2
 ---

 # Deployment plans